Dissipative Superfluidity in a Molecular Bose-Einstein Condensate

-\emph{Quantum depletion.---}To vindicate the superfluidity in a dissipative BEC, we perform the Bogoliubov analysis by employing the mean-field approximation with $a_{0+}=a_{0-}=a_{0-}^\dagger=a_{0+}^\dagger\approx\sqrt{N}$ where $a_{0}$ represents the annihilation operator of a boson with zero momentum.
-Here we omit the time evolution of the phase of the condensate since it only contributes to dissipative currents.
-Let us here consider a quasi-steady state where $\gamma n(0)T\ll1$ with $T$ being the observation time such that $n$ can approximately be considered as a constant over a certain time.
+\emph{Quantum depletion.---}The above discussion only considers the quadratic terms in the effective action and is only valid for the condensate part.
+To further vindicate the superfluidity in a dissipative BEC, we now consider the quantum depletion and perform the Bogoliubov analysis by employing the mean-field approximation with $a_{0+}=a_{0-}=a_{0-}^\dagger=a_{0+}^\dagger\approx\sqrt{N}$ where $a_{0}$ represents the annihilation operator of a boson with zero momentum.
+Let us here consider a quasi-steady state where $\gamma n(0)T\ll1$ with $T$ being the observation time during which $n(t)$ can approximately be considered as a constant~\footnote{According to the experimental data in Ref. \cite{Sebastian2023}, we have $\gamma n(0)T\sim 10^{-4}\ll1$ for the observation time of the milisecond order, justifying the approximation we make. }.
 Under the quasi-steady-state approximation, we calculate the quantum depletion defined as $n_D:=\sum_{\bm{k}\neq0}\langle a_{\bm{k}}^{\dagger}a_{\bm{k}}\rangle/V$, where $V$ is the volume of the system.
-To this end, we generalize the phase stiffness~\cite{Coleman_2015} to the open quantum system by $Q_{ab}=(-1/(2V))\partial^2 F / \partial v_a \partial v_b$, where $F[\bm{v}]=-i\log Z[\bm{v}]$ is the Keldysh partition function~(\ref{eq:Keldysh_partition_function}) perturbed by a velocity field $\bm{v}$ (see Supplemental Material~\cite{SupplementaryMaterial} for detail).
+To this end, we generalize the phase stiffness~\cite{Coleman_2015} to the case of open quantum systems by using $Q_{ab}=(-1/(2V))\partial^2 F / \partial v_a \partial v_b$, where $F[\bm{v}]=-i\log Z[\bm{v}]$ and $Z[\bm{v}]$ is the Keldysh partition function~(\ref{eq:Keldysh_partition_function}) perturbed by a velocity field $\bm{v}$~\cite{SupplementaryMaterial}.
 The phase stiffness is related to the superfluid density $n_{sD}$ in the quantum depletion as $\bar{Q}=mn_{sD}$~\cite{Coleman_2015}, where $\bar{Q}$ is the phase stiffness averaged over angles.
-As a result, we find that the normal fluid density vanishes and hence $n_{sD}=n_D$ if one starts the dissipative dynamics from a BEC at absolute zero~\cite{SupplementaryMaterial}.
-This result indicates that the two-body loss should be distinguished from thermal noise, which increases the normal fluid density.
-The underlying physics is that the two-body loss can induce an imaginary gap which gives rise to a phase rigidity.
-Combining with Eq. \eqref{eq:supercurrent}, we arrive at the conclusion that all bosons contribute to the superfluid transport.
+As a result, we find that the normal fluid density vanishes and hence $n_{sD}=n_D$ if the dissipative dynamics starts from a BEC at absolute zero~\cite{SupplementaryMaterial}.
+Together with Eq. \eqref{eq:supercurrent}, we arrive at the conclusion that all bosons contribute to the superfluid transport, i.e., $n_s=n$.
+The vanishing normal fluid component also indicates a nonzero Landau critical velocity.

-We next discuss the expression of the quantum depletion density.
-In the weak-dissipation limit $U_{R}\gg\gamma$, the quantum depletion density has no linear correction of $\gamma$:
+We next discuss the quantum depletion density.
+In the weak-dissipation limit $U_{R}\gg\gamma$, it has no linear correction in $\gamma$: